Forward from the Author

 The injustice of love made me scoff

-I can scarcely recall the child I've been.
+I can scarcely recall the child I'd been.

 For life's bright magic fades away